Arab Christians: Pre-Islamic period

 Yemen had an important share in ancient Christianity.
 In the second century, the Greek theologian Pantaenus left Alexandria and headed towards Yemen as a missionary after his conversion.
 Historians such as Rufinus and Orosius mentioned that Matthew the Apostle was the missionary of Yemen and Abyssinia.
 A special relationship developed between the people of Yemen and the Syrian Church, as inferred by the works of Ephrem the Syrian, the biography of Simeon Stylites, and the historian Philostorgius, who said that some villages and settlements established in Yemen were Syriac-speaking.
 The famous Al-Qalis Church in Sana'a was built to serve aderents and to attract pilgrims travelling to the Kaaba of Mecca and Ghamdan Palace.
 On the organizational level, the Archbishop of Yemen held the title "Catholicos" which follows the "Patriarch" in rank.
 The spread of Christianity amongst Arabs reached Upper Mesopotamia, where Banu Bakr and Banu Mudar lived, both famous for their staunch Christian beliefs and for honoring Sergius the Military Saint.
 Ibn Khallikan mentioned that all the Yemeni Arabs in Iraq converted to Christianity, including Taym al-Lat, Kalb, Lakhm and Tanukh, and many had moved towards Bahrain by the fourth century.

 In Medina there was a Christian sect that was rejected by the official church and considered heretical.
 They deified the Virgin Mary and gave her offerings.
-This sect was mentioned by a number of historians, including Epiphanius and Ibn Taymiyyah, who called them "The Marians" (Al-Maryamiyyun).
+This sect was mentioned by a number of historians, including Epiphanius and Ibn Taymiyya, who called them "The Marians" (Al-Maryamiyyun).
 Likewise, al-Zamakhshari and al-Baydawi referred to this sect in their interpretation of the Qur’an.
 Another sect called "The Davidians" (Al-Dāwudiyyūn) were known for their exaggerations in honoring King David.
 Some contemporary historians classified it as a Judeo-Christian heresy.
 In Mecca, the Banu Jurhum embraced Christianity at the hands of their sixth king, Abd al-Masih ibn Baqia, and supervised the service of the Haram for a period of time.
 Banu Azd and Banu Khuza’a became Christians with them according to Abu al-Faraj al-Isfahani.
-The earliest indications of Christianity in Mecca is the Christian cemetery outside the Medina towards the well of 'Anbasa, confirmed by al-Maqdisi, as well as the conversion to Christianity by some members of the Quraish.
+The earliest indications of Christianity in Mecca is the Christian cemetery outside the Medina towards the well of 'Anbasa, confirmed by al-Maqdisi, as well as the conversion to Christianity by some members of the Quraysh.